DESI-UR/VAST/doc/source/VoidFinder_examples.rst

      - 10,000
      - Number of potential cells to evaluate at a time.
 Only used in the multi-threaded mode of ``find_voids``.
+   * - ``capitalize_colnames``
+     - ``find_voids``
+     - boolean
+     - False
+     - Determines whether or not to capitalize the column names in the output FITS file.
+Column names are lowercase by default.